Giving Landlord Proper Move Out Notice

 - Your Signature

-Once you have notified your landlord of your desire to move out of your apartment, you should be aware that your landlord has the right to show the unit to prospective tenants in order to fill the impending vacancy.
+After being notified of a tenant's desire to move out of the apartment, the landlord has the right to show the unit to prospective tenants in order to fill the upcoming vacancy.
 The landlord must give proper notice to show the unit, which is at least 24 hours’ advance notice but can be up to 48 hours’ notice in certain states.

 Return of Security Deposit

-After you have moved out, the landlord will send the security deposit amount that is owed to you to the forwarding address you have provided.
+After move out, the landlord will send the security deposit amount that is owed to the forwarding address the tenant provided.
 Most states give landlords at least 30 days after a tenant moves out to return the deposit.

-If you do not give the landlord proper notice before moving out of the unit, you may be responsible for paying rent for the entire term of the agreement.
-For example, if you have a month to month lease and you only give your landlord notice 15 days before the date you want to move out, you will most likely still have to pay rent for the entire month, not just for the 15 days of the month you will live in the unit.
+Tenants who do not give the landlord proper notice before moving out of the unit, may be responsible for paying rent for the entire term of the agreement.
+For example, if you have a month to month lease and you only give your landlord notice 15 days before the date you want to move out, you will most likely have to pay rent for the entire month, not just for the 15 days of the month you will live in the unit.